AlxHnr/chicken-builder/README.md

 can run `make test` and `make clean`, which will either test or clean up your build.

-To regenerate the dependencies, you must clean and rebuild your project.
+Dependencies are only generated on the first time you build.
+To regenerate them, you must clean and rebuild the project.

 ## Features